Baseflow/XF-Material-Library/README.md

     MessageTextColor = XF.Material.Forms.Material.GetResource<Color>(MaterialConstants.Color.ONPRIMARY).MultiplyAlpha(0.8)
 }

-await MaterialDialogs.ShowSnackbarAsync(message: "This is a snackbar."
+await MaterialDialog.Instance.SnackbarAsync(message: "This is a snackbar."
                                             actionButtonText:  "Got It",
                                             configuration: snackbarConfiguration);
 ```
 <br />
 <img src="images/snackbarconfig.png" width="400" />

-#### Setting a global style for Alert Dialogs, Loading Dialogs, and Snackbars
+#### Setting a global style for each type of dialogs

 You can set the global styles of each dialog by using the `MaterialDialogs.SetGlobalStyles()` method.